Multiple of EBITDA

-You have received an offer for your business based on a on a multiple of EBITDA.
+You have received an offer for your business based on a multiple of EBITDA.
+What is EBITDA and are you sure the multiple is right?

 EBITDA stands for “Earnings Before Interest, Tax, Depreciation, & Amortization.